Dan Brimsvík

-Dan Brimsvík (born 30 June 1987) is a Faroese football manager who manages 07 Vestur.
+Dan Brimsvík (born 30 June 1987) is a Faroese football manager who most renectly managed 07 Vestur.

 Career

 He started his managerial career as a youth manager of Faroese side B36.
 He worked as the club's under-12 coach at the age of fifteen.
 He worked as their under-19 coach at the age of twenty-one.
 In 2012, he was appointed manager of the reserve team of Faroese side B36.
 In 2014, he was appointed as a youth manager of Danish side Hvidovre.
 In 2015, he was appointed as a youth manager of Danish side Lyngby.

 In 2020, he was appointed manager of Faroese side B36.
 He helped the club win the 2021 Faroe Islands Cup.
 He was described as "characterized by the fact that he has not managed to win against the big [sides]... as it is usually taken for granted" while managing them.
 He helped them achieve fifth place during the 2021 season and fourth place during the 2022 season.
 In 2024, he was appointed manager of Faroese side 07 Vestur.